 Please email me back of you are not interested.
 It takes a lot of my time to write up a proposal, schedule and estimate of cost.
 It is just the polite thing to do.

 In closing, know that, as an artist, I want to bring to your work my heart and soul to make your story come alive.
 It is a partnership, each complimenting the other.
-Hiring an illustrator is a big commitment, but it can be a fun and worthwhile experience.
+Hiring a book illustrator is a big commitment, but it can be a fun and worthwhile experience.

 To sum it up: